1jour1vin

 Hachette

-"A blend of blackcurrant and violet gives an elegant tone to the aromatic expression of this Chambolle, which has been aged for fourteen months in barrels.
-The palate is appealing, tender, and round, even if the tannins are still a little angular, making the finish more austere at this stage.
-A little waiting will round off the edges."
+“A blend of blackcurrant and violet lends an elegant nuance to the aromatic profile of this Chambolle, which spent fourteen months in oak barrels.
+The palate is approachable, soft, and round, though the tannins are still somewhat angular, making the finish a bit austere at this stage.
+A little more time will smooth out the rough edges.”
 (Le Guide Hachette des Vins 2017)

-Buy your Antonin Guyon wines at the best price in a private sale!
+Buy Antonin Guyon wines at the best prices in a private sale!

 Rated site